christophstrasen/LQR/docs/concepts/joins_and_windows.md

 Note:

-- If you add a `:distinct` stage on the same key you use in `:on(...)`, the join will see at most one record per key for that schema during the distinct window.
+- If you add a `:distinct` stage on the same key you use in `:using(...)`, the join will see at most one record per key for that schema during the distinct window.
 The count‑based join window still applies as an outer safety net on **total** cached entries per side.

 ---